-2 t. oil
+2 t. oil Food coloring Optional: essential oils

-Food coloring

-Optional: several different

-essential oils

 Mix the first five ingredients in a saucepan, blending well.
-Stir over low to medium heat until the dough is formed and is no longer sticky.
+Stir over low to medium heat until a dough forms and is no longer sticky.
 Remove from the pan, add the food coloring, and knead until smooth.
-Add a few drops of essential oils to each batch if making scented play dough.
+For scented play dough, add a few drops of different essential oils to each batch.
 After it has cooled, store in an airtight container.
-Day 1 Destination Poster with arrow, preferably laminated
+NOTE: The approximate time each section will take is listed below.
+Depending on your schedule, go slower if necessary or speed up by skipping something.